-The standard output contains a table of contents, as seen in Figure 7-1, which provides direct access to the appropriate table or series of tables by clicking on the corresponding link.
+The standard output contains a table of contents, as seen in Figure 7-1, which provides direct access to the appropriate table or series of tables with a click on the corresponding link.
 The output consists of sections for an input listing, calculated source term releases, individual results, population results (if selected), and results for comparisons with criteria in 10 CFR Part 20 and 40 CFR Part 190.

-The input listing covers those parameters available to the user for modification as well as the DCs used by the program.
+The input listing covers those parameters available to the user for modification.
 The calculated source term releases are listed following the user source term input.
-Individual and population results begin with a listing of normalized air concentrations at the receptor locations and population gird points.
+Individual and population results begin with a listing of normalized air concentrations ( $\chi$ /Q) at the receptor locations and population grid points.
+Individual receptor-source distances and calculated radon equilibrium fractions are included in the $\chi$ /Q output.
 Pathway dose summaries are provided for each time step for each source and individual receptor followed by pathway dose summaries without contributions from radon releases (40 CFR Part 190 doses).
 The output listing continues with a comparison of radionuclide concentrations at the individual receptor locations against the allowable concentrations listed in 10 CFR Part 20.
 Population results include pathway dose summaries for each distance range and total effective doses by distance and direction.